Coronavirus Aid, Relief, and Economic Security Act

 6. The method(s) used by the institution to determine which students receive Emergency Financial Aid Grants and how much they would receive under Section 18004(a)(1) of the CARES Act.

 · Title IV eligible students were identified at the time of the crisis and those who had not previously applied for financial aid were asked to fill out the FAFSA.
-Once it was verified that they had completed the FAFSA and were approved, students were identified for an emergency grant.
+If they were unable to fill out the FAFSA, we had students fill out a verification form attesting that they are Title IV eligible.
+Once verified, students were issued emergency grants.

 · Each student who was Title IV eligible split the funds equally.